zhoumingxiu/test/README.md

 TEST
 ===========================
-This is a repository that using to test all kinds of functions of GitHub.
+This is a repository using to test all kinds of functions of GitHub.
 ---------------------------